Women have different priorities. Studies show we will focus on our families

 -I will fight for our children to have a healthy start, good schools, healthy, nutritious meals, safe communities, and toxic-free environments.

--I will work non-stop to make sure that Congress' promise is kept to us that our keeps its promise to air and water clean, our roads and bridges in good shape, and our homes and neighborhoods protected from natural disasters.
+-I will work non-stop to make sure that Congress' promise is kept to us to keep our air and water clean, our roads and bridges in good shape (including the Brent Spence Bridge!.

 -I will seek to ease the burden of family caregivers and the suffering of their loved ones who can no longer care for themselves: the elderly and the disabled, the chronically ill, and the opiate-addicted.